 Divorce is a complicated and emotional process.
 The process and issues become more complicated when your spouse has a mental health disorder.
 We want to address a divorce obsessive personality disorder in Arizona and the possible effects such a disorder may have upon your divorce in Arizona.

 A mental health professional relies upon the Diagnostic and Statistical Manual of Mental Disorders (“DSM”) when diagnosing someone with a mental health disorder.
-The DSM describes an obsessive compulsive personality disorder as including obsessive compulsive disorder, hoarding, hair pulling disorders (trichotillomania), picking at the skin (excoriation), and obsessive compulsive disorder related to substance or medication, as well as body, focus repetitive behaviors and obsessional jealousy.
+The DSM describes an obsessive-compulsive personality disorder as including obsessive-compulsive disorder, hoarding, hair pulling disorders (trichotillomania), picking at the skin (excoriation), and obsessive-compulsive disorder related to substance or medication, as well as body, focus repetitive behaviors and obsessional jealousy.

 Some of the common symptoms of someone suffering from an Obsessive Compulsive Disorder including excessive cleaning, a focus on everything being symmetrical (such as straightening of pictures), and constant counting, or bad thoughts.

-If you are going through a divorce in Arizona with a spouse that has an Obsessive Compulsive Disorder, you need to have an attorney who understands the disorder and who understands the effect of the disorder on the divorce and the child custody issues.
+If you are going through a divorce in Arizona with a spouse that has an Obsessive Compulsive Disorder, you need to have an attorney who understands the disease and who knows the effect of the disorder on the divorce and the child custody issues.
 That attorney must understand the obsessions and compulsions, as well as the spouse’s insight, or lack thereof, as to the reality of their obsessive thoughts.